WE THE DREAMER

 • Short, non-metaphysical options:

-• “Choose again—awareness-first, then set the boundary.”
+• “I choose Dream-First — awareness-first, then set the boundary.”

 • Small perceptual experiments in how reality appears